AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 ## Create a source connection with Adobe Analytics

-Log in to <a href="https://platform.adobe.com" target="_blank">Adobe Experience Platform</a> and then select **Sources** from the left navigation bar to access the sources workspace.
+Log in to <a href="https://platform.adobe.com" target="_blank">Adobe Experience Platform</a> and then select **[!UICONTROL Sources]** from the left navigation bar to access the sources workspace.
 The *Catalog* screen displays available sources to create inbound connections with, and each source shows the number of existing accounts and dataset flows associated to them.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.

-Under the *Adobe applications* category, select **Adobe Analytics** to expose an information bar on the right-hand side of your screen.
+Under the *Adobe applications* category, select **[!UICONTROL Adobe Analytics]** to expose an information bar on the right-hand side of your screen.
 The information bar provides a brief description for the selected source as well as options to connect with the source or view its documentation.
-To view existing accounts, select **Accounts**.
+To view existing accounts, select **[!UICONTROL Accounts]**.

 ![](../../../../images/tutorials/create/analytics/catalog.png)

 ### Select data

 The *Adobe Analytics* step appears.
-Previously established dataset flows for Analytics will be listed on this screen.
-You can create a new dataset flow by clicking **Select data**.
+Previously established dataset flows for Analytics are listed on this screen.
+You can create a new dataset flow by clicking **[!UICONTROL Select data]**.

 >[!NOTE] Multiple in-bound connections to a source can be made for bringing in different data.